seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SHYLOCK**
 You know, none so well, none so well as you, of my
-daughter’s flight.
+daughter's flight.

 **SALARINO**
-That’s certain: I, for my part, knew the tailor
+That's certain: I, for my part, knew the tailor
 that made the wings she flew withal.

 **SALANIO**